A history of police violence in America

 Feb.
 4, 1999: Police shooting of Amadou Diallo

-Amadou Diallo was a 23-year-old Black man who was shot and killed by policemen.
+Amadou Diallo was a 23-year-old Black man who was shot and killed by police officers.
 Police shot at Diallo 41 times and hit him with 19, claiming to have seen a gun—which turned out to be his wallet.
 All policemen involved were acquitted, after which thousands of protestors participated in a mostly peaceful march.

 [Pictured: Protestors hold up signs in front of a New York City judicial building, Feb.
 9, 1999.]